 I've decided to revive the UTRS (Uncle Tim Ranking System), which, for those who care, is pronounced "uterus."
 For the time being, it's going to be a very tiny UTRS, mostly because there haven't been many meets.
 But as we see more men, the UTRS will expand.

 As per usual, take these rankings with a grain of salt.
 (Pro Tip: Never bet your life savings based on my numbers–or my predictions for that matter.)
-I recognize that judging varies from meet to meet, but sometimes, it is evident that the judges are smoking something.
-Earlier this year, the American judges at the Houston Invitational were higher than the attendees of Woodstock.
-So, I decided to drop those scores from the UTRS.
-Sorry.
+Judging varies from meet to meet, and as you can see, I've culled these scores from several meets.
+I've included the competition names so that you can decide how much crack (or meth) the judges smoked before handing out the scores.

 Men's All-Around Rankings: Best Scores

 |1.
 Yul Moldauer||USA||86.900||Winter Cup F|

 |2.
 Akash Modi||USA||86.300||Winter Cup Q|

 |3.
 Oleg Verniaiev|